kamrulnannu/decompress-string/README.md

-# decompress-string
+This project is about decompress a compressed string.
-Decompress a given string using recursive and iterative approach Input is a compressed string of the format number[string] and the decompressed output form should be the string written number times.
+Input is a compressed string of the format number[string] and the decompressed output form should be the string written number times.
 The input: 3[abc]4[ab]c  Would be output as abcabcabcababababc.
 One repetition can occur inside another.
 For example, 2[3[a]b] decompresses into aaabaaab

  Two solutions are provided:
     (a) Recursive approach
     (b) Iterative approach with stack<std::any>